Controversy after French professors accused of Islamophobia | Malay Mail

 Subscribe to our Telegram channel for the latest updates on news you need to know.

-PARIS, March 8 — The French government condemned on Monday a student protest campaign targeting two university professors accused of Islamophobia, saying it could put the lecturers in danger.
+PARIS, March 9 — The French government condemned yesterday a student protest campaign targeting two university professors accused of Islamophobia, saying it could put the lecturers in danger.

 Student groups plastered posters last week on the walls of a leading political science faculty in Grenoble that likened the professors to “fascists” and named them both in a campaign backed by the UNEF student union.